West Kootenay mills weathering perfect storm in industry - Trail Daily Times

 The most aggressive company pushing its way through these tough times is Tarrys-based Kalesnikoff Lumber.

 “Times are tough, but you never want to strike fear into anything,” says Chris Kalesnikoff, chief operating officer.
-“We have not only survived 80 years, but we have been successful for 8o years.”
+“We have not only survived 80 years, but we have been successful for 80 years.”

 He says his company has done that by producing lines of non-traditional lumber for foreign markets as well as domestic.
 He says Kalesnikoff will succeed by adding value to its existing lumber supply.